Ayaginu-Sue/PureWriter/README-en.md

 Cannot find those two settings?
 Open the settings app on your phone, and find "Display" or "Display and Brightness", or something alike, and then you'll see "Auto-rotate screen" or "Orientation Lock".
 You can search the keyword if applicable.

 When using Android tablets or Android desktops, resizing the window of the app may also enable landscape mode.

+# Paragraph Spcaing is temporarily disabled

+When the number of characters in the article exceeds the threshold, Paragraph Spacing will be temporarily disabled for a better, smoother writing experience.
+Manual line breaks will not be deleted, and Paragraph Spacing is not achieved by "adding line breaks".
+It is possible to change the threshold higher (or fewer if your device is experiencing severe performance loss) in "Options for the few people".

 ## Shortcut bar